- Women over the age of 40 should get a screening mammogram every year according to the American Cancer Society.

 Early discovery is the greatest defense against breast cancer.
 Mammography can identify suspicious breast tissue and provide essential health information before you, or your doctor can feel most tumors.

-Though self-exam and screening mammograms can’t prevent breast cancer, they can help you detect breast cancer early, and potentially save your life.
+Though self-exam and screening mammograms can’t prevent breast cancer, they can help you detect breast abnormalities early, and potentially save your life.